How Much Does It Cost to Treat Penetrating Damp?

 If your property is facing issues from rising dampness, it's worth considering having a drainage channel constructed, either along one wall (for about £300 to £500) or the entire property (for approximately £500 to £1,500).

-Drainage channels are systems that let water flow through specific areas so as to stop water build-up in said areas.
-This work might take a few days or even up to a week to complete.
+Drainage channels are systems that let water flow through specific areas so as to stop water build-up.

 Moving on to the cost of labour, this is what a damp proof specialist would charge for the work and thus excludes the supply costs.